fudan-generative-vision/OpenHumanVid/README.md

 ## Introduction
 OpenHumanVid is a large-scale and high-quality human-centric video dataset characterized by precise and detailed captions that encompass both human appearance and motion states, along with supplementary human motion conditions, including skeleton sequences and speech audio.

+## Download
+If you wish to download the OpenHumanVid dataset, please follow these steps:

+1. **Fill out the form**: Carefully fill out [this form](https://forms.gle/moqec5Qod7mz9pfD6).
+When filling it out, make sure that the information you provide is accurate, especially **your email address**, as it is crucial for us to send you the download link later.
+2. **Await email delivery**: Once we receive your submitted form, we will review the information you provided.
+After the review is approved, we will promptly send an email containing the download link to the email address you filled in.
+Please keep an eye on your inbox, including the spam or junk mail folders, to avoid missing the download link.
+3. **Download the dataset**: After receiving the email, you can click on the download link in the email and follow the instructions on the page to complete the dataset download process.
+If you encounter any issues during the download or do not receive the email within a reasonable time, please contact us at our email address openhumanvid@gmail.com, and we will do our best to assist you.

+**Note:** In order to ensure the proper use of the dataset and prevent misuse, we need to review the information you submit.
+By downloading and using this dataset, you are required to comply with [**the license**](https://github.com/fudan-generative-vision/OpenHumanVid/blob/main/LICENSE).
+Thank you for your understanding and cooperation.

 ## Demonstration
 ### Video-Caption Pairs in OpenHumanVid